usgs/neic-glass3/doc/GlassConfiguration.md

 * **Resolution** - The desired inter-node resolution (or spacing) for a grid.
 * **SaveGrid** - A flag indicating whether to save the grid node locations to a file for evaluation.
+* **Update** - A flag indicating whether a grid is allowed to add or remove sites from nodes .

 ## Regional / Local Grid
 This is a detection grid designed to cover some regional or local area of